Trump can be sued for Jan. 6 riot harm, Justice Dept. says

 “Only in the most extraordinary circumstances could a court not recognize that the First Amendment protects a President’s speech,” Mehta wrote in his February 2022 ruling.
 “But the court believes this is that case.”

-The lawsuits, filed by Rep. Eric Swalwell, D-Calif., officers James Blassingame and Sidney Hemby, and later joined by other House Democrats, argue that Trump and others made "false and incendiary allegations of fraud and theft, and in direct response to the Defendant's express calls for violence at the rally, a violent mob attacked the U.S. Capitol."
+One of the lawsuits, filed by Rep. Eric Swalwell, D-Calif., alleges that “Trump directly incited the violence at the Capitol that followed and then watched approvingly as the building was overrun.”
+Two other lawsuits were also filed, one by other House Democrats and another by officers James Blassingame and Sidney Hemby.

-The suits cite a federal civil rights law that was enacted to counter the Ku Klux Klan's intimidation of officials.
-They describe in detail how Trump and others spread baseless claims of election fraud, both before and after the 2020 presidential election was declared, and charge that they helped to rile up the thousands of rioters before they stormed the Capitol.
+The House Democrats' lawsuit cites a federal civil rights law that was enacted to counter the Ku Klux Klan’s intimidation of officials.
+The cases describe in detail how Trump and others spread baseless claims of election fraud, both before and after the 2020 presidential election was declared, and charge that they helped to rile up the thousands of rioters before they stormed the Capitol.

 The lawsuits seek damages for the physical and emotional injuries the plaintiffs sustained during the insurrection.

+Even if the appeals court agrees that Trump can be sued, those who brought the lawsuit still face an uphill battle.
+They would need to show there was more than fiery rhetoric, but a direct and intentional call for imminent violence, said Laurie Levenson, a Loyola Law School professor and former federal prosecutor.

+“We are really far away from knowing that even if the court allows the lawsuit to go forward whether they would be successful,” she said.
+“Even if the court says hypothetically you can bring an action against a president, I think they're likely to draw a line that is very generous to the president's protected conduct.”

-In its filing, the Justice Department cautioned the "court must take care not to adopt rules that would unduly chill legitimate presidential communication" or saddle a president with meritless lawsuits.
+In its filing, the Justice Department cautioned that the “court must take care not to adopt rules that would unduly chill legitimate presidential communication” or saddle a president with burdensome and intrusive lawsuits.

 “In exercising their traditional communicative functions, Presidents routinely address controversial issues that are the subject of passionate feelings," the department wrote.
 "Presidents may at times use strong rhetoric.
 And some who hear that rhetoric may overreact, or even respond with violence."